 She has worked diverse issues, large and small -- from the finer points of sexual selection in flashy African birds, and the energetics and behaviour of raptors in North America and southern Africa, to national-scale biodiversity and climate change strategic planning, policy and research, to the status and trends of the world’s ecosystems and their ability to support human health, livelihoods and wellbeing.

 Earlier, Phoebe founded and ran Namibia’s national biodiversity and climate change programs, trained young scientists at the University of Namibia, and contributed to that country’s environmental observation system, Africa’s first.
 She was a member of the global board and scenarios group of the Millennium Ecosystem Assessment, and she coordinated the scientific work of the Global Invasive Species Programme secretariat.
-She has produced three books, numerous booklets and book chapters, and a government policy, in addition to scientific papers, and has successfully raised funds to establish a national park in Namibia.
+She has produced three books, numerous booklets and book chapters, and a government policy, in addition to over 100 scientific papers, and has successfully raised funds to establish a national park in Namibia.

-Phoebe was previously principal and lead scientist for climate bioadaptation (2005-2016) and biodiversity futures (2015-2016) at the South African National Biodiversity Institute (SANBI), honorary research associate of the African Climate and Development Initiative, and honorary president of BirdLife South Africa (2013-2016) and serves on the editorial boards of Climate Change Responses and African Journal of Ecology, as well as recently Biology Letters and Animal Conservation.
-She and two young co-editors are working on a Society for Conservation Biology book, profiling inspiring young women in African conservation biology.
+Phoebe was previously principal and lead scientist for climate bioadaptation (2005-2016) and biodiversity futures (2015-2016) at the South African National Biodiversity Institute (SANBI), honorary research associate of the African Climate and Development Initiative, and honorary president of BirdLife South Africa (2013-2016) and serves on the editorial boards of Ecography, Climate Change Responses and African Journal of Ecology, and recently, Biology Letters and Animal Conservation.
 She has been honoured with a Fulbright Fellowship (1993-94) and a Society for Conservation Biology Distinguished Service Award (government category), the latter in 2002, the same year as Sir David Attenborough (media category) and Prof Georgina Mace (academic category), and a Forbes Distinguished Professional Achievement Award (2019).

 Earlier postdoctoral researchers and students